anels/autbot/README.md

 # AuTBot (Auto Trading Bot)

 This bot automatically retrieves stock data from yahoo finance and using one of the strategy to decide buy or sell.
-If you config your robinhood account.
-It can automatically place order on robinhood.

 ## Download